TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

     * Were basically a reskin of the short bow with more expensive parts and slightly different stats
     * Cross bow is being declared the large version of the bow
     * Bow will have modifiers that make its stats closer to the longbows original stats
+* *Rapiers*
+    * Ended up being too similar to the dagger
+    * The armor pierce ability was too weak against monsters, and too strong against players, the piercing modifier should be a good compromise

 # Multiblocks